 - to cause annoyance, inconvenience or needless anxiety;

-- as part of a business of buying, selling or dealing in securities – you use the Bulletin Board as a private investor only; or
+- as part of a business of buying, selling or dealing in securities — you use the marketplace as a private investor only; or

 - to advertise or offer anything other than an expression of interest in buying or selling Debentures from or to other Members.

 - We reserve the right to refuse publication of any notice for any reason with referral back to the party submitting it.
-We reserve the right to withdraw or alter the Bulletin Board or remove or edit the contents of information posted to the Bulletin Board in whole or part at any time without notice and without giving any reason.
+We reserve the right to withdraw or alter the marketplace or remove or edit the contents of information posted to the marketplace in whole or part at any time without notice and without giving any reason.

 - We do not represent or make any warranty or endorse in any way the accuracy, reliability or legality of any posting, we do not represent or make any warranty or endorse in any way that a party posting an expression of interest is entitled to buy or sell Debentures.

-- Any reliance you place upon any posting on the Bulletin Board will be at your sole risk.
+- Any reliance you place upon any posting on the marketplace will be at your sole risk.

-- We may review the content of the Bulletin Board but shall be under no obligation to do so and we accept no responsibility or liability for either doing so or failing to do so.
+- We may review the content of the marketplace but shall be under no obligation to do so and we accept no responsibility or liability for either doing so or failing to do so.

-- Any expression of interest posted on the Bulletin Board is not a legally binding offer or acceptance and is not capable of creating legally binding rights or obligations between any parties.
+- Any expression of interest posted on the marketplace is not a legally binding offer or acceptance and is not capable of creating legally binding rights or obligations between any parties.

 - When buying Debentures you should consider relevant risk factors including the Issuer’s ability to repay its debts.
 This will have a direct bearing on the value of your investment.
 Should the Issuer default, it may not make Cash Returns payments and may not be able to repay your money.
 The Offering Document contains risk information for the Debenture you have chosen and you should read this carefully.